55 Types of Beetles in Maryland

 They are active between June and September and can be found in flowers during the day.

-The adults feed on pollen but also nectar and honeydew, while the larvae live off of plant roots and decaying plant matter.
+The adults feed on pollen, nectar, and honeydew, while the larvae live off plant roots and decaying plant matter.

 Often, the adults are seen feeding on flowers such as petunias, tulips, hibiscus, sunflowers, roses, and dandelions.